stylianos-sk/website/README.md

 - [ ] Update the main text
 - [ ] Fix the contact and other links
 - [ ] Add the social preview image
+- [ ] Make the copyright year be dynamic?